zuzumi-f/Discord-11/README.md

 - Open https://github.com/zuzumi-f/Discord-11/raw/main/Discord11.user.css
 - Customize for your needs and click install
-> Note: You need to enable CSP patching from your extension's settings, and ake sure you don't have anohter extension that patches CSP.
+> Note: You need to enable CSP patching from your extension's settings, and make sure you don't have anohter extension that patches CSP.
 Otherwise theme won't work.

 ## Screenshots